hdavidethan/catan-tp/readme.txt

 3 - Gives the current player 1 sheep
 4 - Gives the current player 1 grain
 5 - Gives the current player 1 ore
+k - Gives the current player 1 knight dev card y - Gives the current player 1 year of plenty dev card v - Triggers victory for the current player
 F7 - Toggle "Fog of War" (see AI Players' hands)